 We bought a Bedlington terrier on Memorial Day, 2013.
 We were spending the weekend on my boyfriend’s sail boat in Harbor Island when we scheduled a meeting with a breeder.

-We met her for the first time outside of a Subway restaurant when a woman standing in a shaded area appeared holding a nine-week-old dog in the palm of her hand.
+We met her for the first time outside of a Subway restaurant when an elderly woman standing in a shaded area appeared holding a nine-week-old dog in the palm of her hand.
 It’s difficult not to fall in love with a puppy that fits perfectly in your arms and whose hair is softer than a favorite stuffed animal, but I didn’t let myself get taken with the ‘Ah, she’s so cute’ routine.
-I told myself, “It’s just another puppy and along with raising a dog comes extra work.”
+I told myself, “It’s just another pup and along with raising a dog comes extra work.”

 My hesitation included our relationship as a couple.
-We had been living together for five months and I seemed to be stuck in the “dating” mode, not wanting to give up the newness of our romance for daily routines.
+We had been living together for five months and I seemed to be stuck in the “dating” mode, not wanting to ruin the newness of our romance for daily routines.
 There is something to be said for the beginning of a relationship: it’s fresh, sexy, romantic, and exciting.
 I wasn’t prepared to give that up.

 We returned to the boat to think things over.
 My boyfriend seemed excited to bring her home.
 He kept asking me if I wanted her.
 I’d reply, “She’s cute and so sweet.”
 I left out the rest of my thoughts: Not at this time.

 I couldn’t say what I felt to him because I knew he had already fallen for her.
-Gracie, we named her the day we picked her up, stayed curled in my lap for the entire ride home to Phoenix.
+Gracie, he named her the day we picked her up, stayed curled in my lap for the entire ride home to Phoenix.

-When we arrived home, I didn’t let myself get attached.
+When we arrived, I didn’t let myself get attached.
 He was the one who set his alarm to go off at 3 AM and 6 AM to feed her and take her for walks.
 He taught her to use the dog door and trained her to sit and stay.
 I kept our relationship at a distance.

 I lived with Gracie and my lump for the same amount of time before having surgery.
-After an Ultrasound in June, the radiologist told me that it was “probably benign.”
+After an ultrasound in June, the radiologist told me that it was “probably benign.”
 That seemed to appease me for a while, but I still needed more scientific proof to ease my mind.